Who’s Running This Thing

 Once you taste that, you can't untaste it.
 And once you believe people deserve access to it, you can't really stop trying to give it to them.

-Connor had spent years as a barista in one of the highest-volume, highest-standard cafés in the world.
+Connor spent years as a barista in an extremely high-volume café, learning how speed, consistency, equipment, and hospitality all collide in real time.
 When a roasting position opened at that same company he turned it down — knowing it would mean never launching the mobile operation he'd been building toward.
 He found a used teardrop trailer on Craigslist, fought through over a year of permitting battles, and pulled it into Nashville.

 He started introducing people to coffees they'd never encountered.
 Roasters from around the world doing something genuinely different, brought to a city that had barely seen any of it yet.
 Running on belief, stubbornness, and a secondhand trailer.